College Leadership Structure

-Dunwoody’s leadership structure consists of the Board of Trustees, the President’s Cabinet and academic deans and program managers.
+Dunwoody’s leadership structure consists of the Board of Trustees, the President’s Cabinet, and deans and directors.

 The leadership structure begins with the Board of Trustees, which serves as Dunwoody’s legal governing body.
 Members of the Board serve voluntary, three-year terms with opportunity for re-election; membership is determined by Board approval.

 The Board includes seven officers who are selected by currently serving Board members:

 - Assistant Treasurer

 - Board Governance

 - Institutional Advancement

 At least one member of Dunwoody’s President’s Cabinet serves on each of the Board committees and functions as the liaison between the College administration and the trustees.